 Exercises to Avoid when injured

-Running: Running is a high impact exercise that could aggravate your injury if you are not careful.
+Running is a high impact exercise that could aggravate your injury if you are not careful.
 However, you could substitute with the pool running.
 It has a low impact on the joints and is more effective.
-Individuals with joints injury would perform pool running effectively.
+Individuals with joints injuries would perform pool running effectively.

 Ways to Prevent Further Injury